rhos-infra/bzaf/README.md

 This tool aims to provide an auto verification framework to Bugzilla bugs.

+## Contribution

+Please use https://review.gerrithub.io to submit changes.

 ## Usage

 After installation, `bzaf` binary is present in python's environment.